pridkett/hackernews-miner/README.md

-github-language-miner
+hackernews-miner
 =====================

-Copyright (c) 2012 IBM Corporation
+Copyright (c) 2013 IBM Corporation

-This is primarily a research tool that can connect to [github.com/languages][githublanguages] and save a list of the top projects per language.
-It is developed under the auspices of a joint study agreement between IBM Research and the University of Nebraska-Lincoln.
+This is primarily a research tool that can connect to [hackernews][hackernews] and build a database of links, comments, and votes.
+It's designed to allow us to explore what's hot and cool among the brightest software engineers in the world.

 The primary developer of this software is [Patrick Wagstrom][mywebpage].
 License